-- The initial application was posted on a Public Notice and website on May 16, 2017 and circulated to adjacent Community Associations and other stakeholders.
+- The initial application was posted on a Public Notice and website on May 16, 2017 and circulated to adjacent Community Associations and other interested parties.

 - An information session was held on July 26, 2017 where the public had the opportunity to review and provide feedback on two possible land use concepts.

 - On October 09, 2018 Council approved Bylaw 69P2018 and amended the East Stoney Area Structure Plan to remove the Growth Management Overlay for the majority of plan area providing greater certainty to proponents and allow for planning application reviews underway in these communities to continue moving forward.

 - The application was posted on October 19, 2018 a second time and advertised in the Calgary Herald notifying the public of the upcoming Public Hearing of Council.

 - On October 26, 2020 a second information session was held where the public reviewed the revised land use concept, supporting maps, graphics, and discussed with City staff.

 - Homestead (LOC2017-0111) land use amendment (294D2018) and policy amendment (87P2018) was approved by City Council on December 10, 2018.
 A flyover was included in the Area Structure Plan at this time to meet the 7-minute response time.

 The flyover crossing has no land impacts or encroachment onto private property and as such, there is no identified need for purchasing or monetarily compensating property owners.
 In the future if land is required for the project, The City of Calgary would contact the impacted owner(s).
 The City of Calgary does not intend to purchase properties, or portions of properties, unless the project design requires acquisition of private property.